joe-io/kicking-it-with-kubernetes/2-helloweb/README.md

 There are a lot of options for building webservices in Golang.
 In fact, Go has a great HTTP library built-in.

-In this tutorial, we are going to be using one of the more popular Go frameworks for building REST APIs.
+In this tutorial, we are going to be using one of the more popular Go frameworks for building REST APIs called *Gin*, https://github.com/gin-gonic/gin

 We'll first explore a basic example, followed by a more in-depth use-case that includes two services that talk to each other.

 ## Creating a Basic Web Service

-The Go framework we will be using is called Gin: https://github.com/gin-gonic/gin

 Gin is a light-weight, high-performance web framework that focuses on simplicty, speed, and ease-of-use.

 Unfortunately, we won't have time to touch on most of the features that *Gin* provides, but here are some to be aware of:
 - Binding Query, Form or Post Data to Structs and performing Validation
+- Multipart/Urlencoded Form Handling, File Uploads, etc.
 - Grouping Routes
-- Path and Query Parameters
-- Multipart/Urlencoded Form Handling
-- File Uploads
-- Middleware
 - Easy rendering of XML, JSON, YAML, ProtoBuf, and JSONP
-- HTML Rendering
-- Static file serving
 - Graceful restart/stop
-- Cookies, Redirects, etc.
 - HTTP 2 server push

 Rather than going into too much detail up-front, let's just get going with code.